 - Check that the cables between the power board and body of the battery do not pass through areas of the robot that could cause them to be damaged by moving mechanical parts.

 - Check that the power switch on the power board is easily accessible.
+This must be on the exterior of the robot, not behind any covers and ideally on the top.

 - Check that all electronics are securely fixed to the robot.